 Learn to design and fully engage cities in our off-campus location embedded in downtown Indianapolis, the state’s capital, and the nation’s 15th largest city.
 Our Master of Urban Design (MUD) Program—located at the College of Architecture and Planning’s Indy Connector—provides you real-world experiences throughout the city, state, and beyond.
+To learn more about the program, register for the webinar on Wednesday, March 28 at Noon.

-The program is a post-professional degree that requires a core understanding of environmental design, design thinking, and relationships between sites, people, and contexts.
+The program is a 32-credit, one-year post-professional degree that requires a core understanding of environmental design, design thinking, and relationships between sites, people, and contexts.
 You’ll participate in studio- and community-based courses taught by an interdisciplinary team of professors from Ball State’s College of Architecture and Planning.

 See Required CoursesSee Sample Schedule